10 Things You’re Probably Stressing About But Shouldn’t Be

 PSA: You don’t need that stuff in your bounce box.
 The Dollar General has your back.
 Seriously do not ship those little things ahead because it’s costing more postage than the items are worth.
 And when you finally need that spare Gold Bond?
 Your bounce box won’t be in that town anyway and you’ll be slapping down 99 cents at the Dollar General like you should have accepted in the first place.

 5) Don’t want to starve.
 Will pack 15 pounds of food & send 27 mail drops

 Speaking of Dollar General, you won’t run out of food.
 Actually, you probably have too much food.
 Go put some back.
 You’ll hit Hiawassee in ~65 miles… less than a week of hiking.
 Most hikers run out of food one time, but someone else will be carrying too much food and donate their awful oatmeal packets to your sad self.
 And yes mail drops sure are fun, but keep in mind that 99% of towns will have grocery stores (or the D-Gen), and you might not be stoked on the food your pre-trail self thought you would be, and you’ll be pawning off your 15th bag of trail mix on your hiker trash buddies.

 6) What if I’m slower than everyone else?

 Someone will always be slower than you but also who cares?
 It’s a longass hike.

 7) OMG HOW DO I GET TO SPRINGER?

 Planes, trains, hitches, and shuttles oh my.
 This step can actually be sort of confusing.
-We have some info about on this site, plus AWOL’s guide has solid information with contact info for shuttles, local bus stops, and how to get out of the Atlanta airport in one piece.
+This post will help.
+AWOL’s guide has solid information with contact info for shuttles, local bus stops, and how to get out of the Atlanta airport in one piece.